wp-plugins/my-tickets/readme.txt

 = 1.1.1 =

-* Bug fix: Reports list limited to 10 events.
 * Modify reports to include notes field & payment ID.
+* Modify default report view to only show maximum of most recent 50 payments.
 * Modify reports to remove payment status, since status reports are displayed based on status.
 * Added delivery checkbox to Payment to indicate whether tickets on that payment have been delivered.
 * Added option to copy front-end cart into admin payment when logged-in as user with appropriate permissions.
 * Added ability to view processing errors on payments
 * Added ability to add complementary tickets through admin.
+* Added template tag for ticket_ids
+* Added function to get purchaser name for ticket templates.
+* Added date to title output in default template for [tickets] shortcode.
+* Added view of [ticket] shortcode after editing event details in registration form panel.
+* Improved handling of Paypal IPN errors.
+* Bug fix: Some broken currency symbols.
+* Bug fix: Reports list was limited to 10 events.
+* Translation: Polish

 = 1.1.0 =
 * New option: pull ticket image from event featured image instead of ticket page featured image.